 |

-| The 2005 Deer Creek Fire near Selma, Oregon was quickly contained and suppressed by rapid firefighter response and by a change in local weather conditions.
-What is the long-term effect of wildfire suppression? | 2005 |
+The 2005 Deer Creek Fire near Selma, Oregon was quickly contained and suppressed by rapid firefighter response and by a change in local weather conditions.
+What is the long-term effect of wildfire suppression?
+Extensive use of digital video, QTVR, and Flash software to document this event. | 2005 |

 |

-| The Kalapuya-Amin ("Land of the Kalapuya") website is devoted to a three-day symposium regarding the land management and resource use technologies of Kalapuya people in the Willamette Valley, Oregon in 1450 and in 1750. |
+The Kalapuya-Amin ("Land of the Kalapuya") website is devoted to a three-day symposium regarding the land management and resource use technologies of Kalapuya people in the Willamette Valley, Oregon in 1450 and in 1750. |

 2006 |

 Early Project Highlights: First Five Years (1996 - 2001).
-ORWW websites have been continually online since the first PEAS Project files were uploaded in January 1997.
+ORWW websites have been continuously online since the first PEAS Project files were uploaded in January 1997.
 At the end of the school year the PEAS Project Award ceremony was broadcast live via the Internet from Philomath MS gymnasium; several years in advance of Bill Gates' subsequent, more famous, live Internet broadcast.
 Local and statewide media and national politicians recognized the value of this emerging concept and capability: using statewide urban-rural Internet communication and computer technology networks to efficiently conduct scientific peer review, archive student findings and other data, publicly monitor long-term environmental enhancement projects, and document educational processes over space and time.
 Now it was possible to learn and teach about Oregon's natural and cultural resources from a common source at any time or place, so long as Internet communications were available.
 The following links are connected to important milestones and highlights of ORWW's first years of existence.

-| ORWW projects have been featured in news articles (Feb., 1997), supported by both State Senators (1997-1998), and featured on statewide television news (KATU: May 6, 1999). | |
+ORWW projects have been featured in news articles (Feb., 1997), supported by both State Senators (1997-1998), and featured on statewide television news (KATU: May 6, 1999). | |

-| PEAS Project Survey of Rural School Internet Connectivity, 1996-1997.
+PEAS Project Survey of Rural School Internet Connectivity, 1996-1997.
 Two of the three PEAS Pilot newsletters are available online, including this tabular summary of the first PEAS computers and their Internet capabilities (January 31, 1997). | |

-| Eddyville High School Homepage Eddyville HS was an original PEAS Project participant.
+Eddyville High School Homepage Eddyville HS was an original PEAS Project participant.
 This site features the first student designed and built ORWW webpage (February 12, 1997). | |

 |